Corn Grits lysine-arginine content for herpes management

 Eating a balanced and nutritious diet that supports your immune system and reduces inflammation.
 This means consuming plenty of fruits, vegetables, whole grains, lean protein, and healthy fats, and avoiding processed foods, added sugars, alcohol, and caffeine.

-Make sure to drink plenty of water to keep yourself hydrated and eliminate toxins from your body.
-Water can also help you avoid dryness and irritation of the skin and mucous membranes, which can lead to outbreaks.
+Drinking enough water to keep yourself hydrated and remove toxins from your body.
+Water can also help prevent dryness and irritation of the skin and mucous membranes, which can result in fewer outbreaks.

-You may want to take l-lysine supplements.
-L-lysine is known to prevent herpes outbreaks and it can help stop a cold sore in its initial stages by "starving" the virus of arginine before it has a chance to cause a cold sore.
+L-lysine supplements can help you prevent herpes outbreaks and stop a cold sore before it develops by depriving the virus of arginine, which it needs to form a cold sore.

 Is Corn Grits Safe for Shingles?